Marco Campos

-Marco Campos (24 February 1976 – 15 October 1995) was a Brazilian racing driver.
+Marco Antônio Ferreira Campos (24 February 1976 – 15 October 1995) was a Brazilian racing driver.
 He died in an accident in a Formula 3000 race at the Circuit de Nevers Magny-Cours, making him the only driver to be fatally injured in the International Formula 3000 series.
-His death would be the last at the top level of feeder series racing until the fatal accident of Anthoine Hubert in Formula 2 in 2019.

 Career

 Campos was a successful kart driver, winning the Panamerican championship in 1992 and 1993.
 In 1993 he also won the South American karting championship.
 Then in 1994 he went to drive in the European Formula Opel championship, winning the title in his first year for the Draco Junior Team.

 His personal friend Mario-Alberto Bauér negotiated a deal for Marco to race for the WTS F3 Team of Michael Schumacher's personal manager Willi Weber as a team mate to Ralf Schumacher.
 But a Brazilian sponsor lured Marco into staying with the Draco as the team jumped a step up to the International Formula 3000 championship in 1995.

 On board of the newcomer's Lola-Cosworth results were hard to come by in his rookie season and Marco's only points-finish was a fourth place in Enna.